Bluff, New Zealand

 The Bluff area was one of the earliest areas of New Zealand where a European presence became established.
 The first ship known to have entered the harbour was the Perseverance in 1813, in search of flax trading possibilities, with the first European settlers arriving in 1823 or 1824.

-This is the foundation for the claim that Bluff is the oldest permanent European settlement in the country.
-However, the missionary settlement at Kerikeri was both earlier and larger.
 The town was officially called Campbelltown in 1856, became a borough in 1878, and was renamed Bluff in 1917.

+Many of the streets in Bluff are named after rivers in Ireland.
+These include the streets Blackwater, Shannon, Boyne, Liffey, Barrow, Foyle, Slaney, Bann, Suir, Lee, Bandon and Lagan.

 Geography

 Bluff is 30 km by road from Invercargill, and the southern terminus of the Bluff Branch, the continuation from Invercargill of the Main South Line.
 This was one of New Zealand's earliest railways, opening on 5 February 1867.

 Bluff is at the end of a peninsula that forms the western side of Bluff Harbour and Awarua Bay, with the port located in the relatively narrow entrance channel.
 It is on State Highway 1, which terminates one kilometre to the south of the town at Stirling Point.
-At Stirling Point, there is "the town's biggest tourist attraction", a signpost showing the distance and direction to various major cities and locations around the world, including the Equator and the South Pole.
-(The signpost was corrected in late 2018, after a Scottish tourist pointed out in 2017 that there were some errors.)
+At Stirling Point, a signpost showing the distance and direction to various major cities and locations around the world, including the Equator and the South Pole.

 Bluff is dominated by Bluff Hill / Motupōhue (standing at 265 m), which provides some shelter from the prevailing westerly winds.
 There is a path along the shore through native bush up to this point.
-The town is named for this bluff, which was known to early whalers as Old Man's Bluff or Old Man Bluff.
+The town is named for this bluff, which was known to early whalers as Old Man's Bluff.
 East across the entry channel from Bluff is Tiwai Point, home to New Zealand's only aluminium smelter and its wharf.
 Alumina is shipped from Australia and electricity is supplied by the Manapouri Power Station in Fiordland National Park.

 A chain sculpture on the coast near Bluff symbolises the Māori belief that Stewart Island is anchored to South Island; a similar sculpture in Rakiura National Park represents the other end of the chain.

+Climate

+Like most of New Zealand, Bluff experiences an oceanic climate (Köppen climate classification Cfb).
+Winters are very mild and only occasionally go below freezing, even though in every month the temperatures had already gotten at least close to it.
+Likewise, summers are moderately warm and rarely exceed 25 °C, however, even in July and August they already have reached 20 °C. With 32.1 °C, Bluff's highest temperature has been above the one of Auckland Airport.